rashedulalam46/asp-dot-net-core-mvc-crud/README.md

-# ASP.NET Core MVC - Student CRUD App
+# ASP.NET Core MVC CRUD App
 This is a simple CRUD application using ASP.Net Core as a framework, Entity Framework Core for the ORM, and SQL Server for database.